chenxiaoqino/getusermedia-to-rtmp/README.md

 This is still a relatively primitive project, and a lot of work still need to be done.

 1. No Audio Yet

 The audio stream is corrupted due to timestamp issues if streamed directly.
 Should be resolved if `ffmpeg` is configured properly.

 2. No Chrome Yet

-Beside MediaRecorder issue, Chrome forces `getUserMedia` to be requested over SSL. (will deal with that later)
+Beside MediaRecorder implementation issue, Chrome forces `getUserMedia` to be requested over SSL. (will deal with that later)

-3. No resolution adjustment yet
+3. No resolution adjustment on server-side yet

 The server should allow resizing the output video. (coming soon)

 4. Configurable server with SSL (coming soon)

 5. Configurable client (coming soon)

-6. `socket.io` has bad efficiency doing binary websocket Should migrate to raw websocket (later).
+6. `socket.io` has bad efficiency doing binary websocket

+Should migrate to raw websocket (later).

+7. Rate-limiting

+Consider automatically adjust upstream rate via WebSocket `bufferedAmount` attribute.
+(Note that locally the rate can only be adjusted by video size...)